 - Select Remove access to remove them from the team

 - Click Deprovision to remove them from the organization

-In premium organizations, only admins can deprovision members.
+In paid organizations, only admins can deprovision members.

 Acceptable use terms for guests